Rockman-Blue/SANS-SEC504-CTF/1-OSINT-and-Recon/OSINT-and-Recon-Writeup.md

 * Challenge - Examine the website contents at http://www.clippedbin.com.
 Submit the flag.
 * Points - 2

 I navigate to clippedbin.com.
 In the CTF introduction, SANS tells me that the flag answers are in the format of NetWars{FlagValue}.
 So After going to clippedbin.com, I went to the Trending page, and searched for "NetWars".
-This returned a paste that has the flag value.
+This returns a paste that has the flag value.

 ![ClippedBin-OSINT-1-1](https://github.com/user-attachments/assets/ece7bc76-6f1c-4249-9b7a-9ba4a9f3c476)